 Give your African safari an edgy flavour and include a stay on one of the 3 beautiful Chobe Princesses Houseboats.
-Formerly known as the Pride of Zambezi and the two Ichobezi Safariboats, the boats merged to operate under the banner of Zambezi Queen Collection.
+Formerly known as the Pride of Zambezi and the two Ichobezi Safariboats, the boats merged to operate under the banner of the Zambezi Queen Collection.
 (The Zambezi Queen Houseboat also falls under this banner).
 Each of the three Chobe Princesses offer visitors the same exclusive and unique experience on the Chobe River.
-Viewing game from the water provides a different perspective to wildlife behavior and the fishing opportunities are a dream come true for any avid fisherman.
+Viewing game from the water provides a different perspective on wildlife behaviour and the fishing opportunities are a dream come true for any avid fisherman.

 Chobe Princess, Chobe River

-Berthed on Chobe River, which forms the boundry between Namibia and Botswana, the Chopbe Princesses are only 70 km upstream from the majestic Victoria Falls and at the entrance to Chobe National Park.
+Berthed on Chobe River, which forms the boundary between Namibia and Botswana, the Chobe Princesses are only 70 km upstream from the majestic Victoria Falls and at the entrance to Chobe National Park.
 This is nature at its finest and combined with a luxury onboard stay you will experience the perfect getaway.
 The boats are officially located on the Namibian side of the Chobe River but routinely and most conveniently accessed via the small Botswana town of Kasane.

 Plunge Pool on the Chobe Princess Houseboat